atomaszewicz/Bond/RStudio/Analysis.md

 ```
 ![avg_rating_plot](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/avg_rating.png)

+The average for all the Bond films, based on the 4 metrics of choice is 71% which translates to a 3.5/5 star rating or in American Colleges, a C- or 1.67/4.00 GPA.

-It seems that Rotten Tomatoe users think lower of these films than users do critics, with the average user rating being about 9% less than the critic ratings.
-This is an interesting result because in a FiveThirtyEight [article](https://fivethirtyeight.com/features/fandango-movies-ratings/) where they compare online movie ratings for 200 titles, Rotten Tomatoes user ratings were 19% higher [^1] than Rotten Tomatoes critic scores.
-Even in an intuitive sense I expected critics to be more ... critical of movies than your average Joe Rotten Tomatoes.
-It is a critics job to judge movies, they are presumably more hardened against nostalgia and flashy explosions than your average theater-goer.
-On the other hand, critics probably better understand the place of the James Bond movies while our average theater-goer is keeping their score of Citizen Kane or Lawrence of Arabia in mind when they pencil in their rating for the 007 films, but I digress.
+It seems that Rotten Tomatoe users think lower of these films than users do critics, with the average user rating being 9% less than the critic ratings.
+This is an interesting result because in an intuitive sense I expected critics to be more ... critical of movies than your average Joe Rotten Tomatoes.
+This theory is reinforced by a FiveThirtyEight [article](https://fivethirtyeight.com/features/fandango-movies-ratings/) where they compare online movie ratings for ~200 titles.
+In this article Rotten Tomatoes user ratings were on average 19% higher <sup>[1]</sup> than Rotten Tomatoes critic scores.
+On the other hand, critics probably better understand the place of the James Bond movies while our average theater-goer is keeping their score of Citizen Kane or Lawrence of Arabia in mind when they pencil in their rating for the 007 films.

-The average for all the Bond films, based on the 4 metrics of choice, is about 71/100, which translates to a 3.5/5 star rating or a C+ (on B.C.'s highschool grading scale).

-plot_avgs<-ggplot(avgs1,aes(x=variable))+geom_col(aes(y=value))+coord_cartesian(ylim=c(60,80))+xlab("Rating")+ylab("Average Score/100")+ggtitle("Bond Film Average Ratings by Metric")